 Economies throughout Europe, including Scandinavia were based on agriculture.
 Most Vikings as in the rest of Europe lived on farms which and agriculture was the orimary source of wealth even after the raiding began.

-The Vikings were ferrocious warriors, but what made them difficult for medevil Europe to resist them was the long boat.
-The longboat gave the Vikings that othr Europeans did not possess.
+The Vikings were fearsome warriors, but what made them difficult for medievl Europeans to resist them was the great mobility and speed of movement provided by the longboat.
+The Vikings used fair standard military technology at the time, swords, axes, chainmall, and other war gear.
+The longboat gave the Vikings what other Europeans did not possess.
+Speed of movement.
 The Vikings became the best sailors and navigators in Europe.
-Thus they could strike a will aling coasts and even up rivers.
-The Viking longboat was the most technologically advanced ship in Europe until the sailing vessels like caravells of the 15th century.
+Thus they could strike at will all along coasts and even up rivers.
+Early versions of the Viking longboat began to appear (7th century).
+They were the most technologically advanced ship in Europe until the development of pure sailing vessels like caravells (15th century).
 The longboat could be propelled by both square sail and oars.
-It would be manned by a war party of Norsemen who would array their sides along te side for protection.
-Contemprary accounts spoke of "Draggon boats".
+It was be manned by a war party of Norsemen who would array their war shields along the side for protection.
+Contemporary accounts spoke of 'Draggon boats'.
 For some time these accounts were dismissed a hyperbole.
 Archeologists in modern times have unearthered well-preserved longboats and other Viking ships.
 Thus we now know a great deal about these vessels.
 At indeed they did have carved draggons at the bow.
 The vessels had a shallow draft giving them the ability to negotialte coastal waters and even go up rivers.
+They were superbly constructed by master craftsmen.
+They wee constructed along a long keel and rib design that was covered with overlapping planking called 'klinker'.
+The Viking klinker hulls were not nailed together which mean inflecible joints.
+Rather Scandanavian ship builders used hand-made iron rivits fastening the planking through drilled holes, creating a more flexible hull.
+The Viking longboats usually had a single central mast to support a large square sail and most commonly 18 oars.
+They were strongly built with characteristic high bows and sters.
+Thy were by a large margin the most seaworthy craft of their era.
+A the raiding bgan, they often traveled in fleets caoavle of deliverig a powerful striking fore with no advanced warning.
+The ability of Vikings using their longboats to arrive and depart by water before military resistance could be organized, coupled with their desire for plunder and rapacious violence made them greatly feared raiders throughout European Dark Age.

 Old Norse was a Germanic language spoken by the northern Germanuc inhabitants in Scandinavia and beginning in the 8th century in the settlements founded during the Viking Age.
 The Vikings at the beginning of their expansion were a pre-literate people.
 As a result there are few surviving texts in Old Norse and most of them come from Medieval Iceland (Old Icelandic and Old Norwegian).
 This would be Old West Norse.
 Old Eastv Norse (Denmark and Sweden) is less well understood.
 It is important because it was Danish settlement that played an important role in England and influenced the Old English of the Anglo-Saxons.
 Scholars believe that the two dialects were very similsar.
 Scholars also believe that there were similarities with Anglo-Saxon Old English and a degree of mutual intelligibility.
 Old Norse langguage survive until about the 13th century when more modern forems began to appear.